aragostinho/aragostinho.github.io/_posts/2018-04-10-configuring-https-aws-certificate-manager-on-windows-ec2.markdown

 To solve this problem you need to configure DNS in Route 53.

 ## 4) Updating DNS zone
-To configurate DNS zone with ELB it's necessary first of all a DNS Zone configurated.
+To configure DNS zone with ELB it's necessary first of all a DNS Zone configured.
 After that you just need to change the value of entry A (normally an IP) with the ELB DNS.
 To perform this, select "Alias: Yes", find the recent ELB created and select it.

 ![DNS](https://github.com/aragostinho/aragostinho.github.io/blob/master/_imgs/https/DNS.PNG?raw=t)